HHS Points of Pride

 • Bachelor of Science in Nursing program ranked in top 8% in the nation, Master of Science in Nursing program ranked No. 23 (top 4%) and Doctor of Nursing Practice program ranked No. 25 (top 9%) (U.S. News & World Report)

-• High National Council Licensure Examination and nurse practitioner certification pass rates
+• High RN licensure and nurse practitioner certification pass rates

 LEARN MORE